ChengziHuang/geneticAlgorithm/README.md

 ## idea

-The initial solutions used by genetic algorithm  are found by $2-opt$ local search.
+The initial solutions used by genetic algorithm  are found by $2-opt$.

 The crossover operator uses the edges to cross: